 Register for Conversational Frame Theory

-Conversational Frame Theory is an online, 10 session Type II CE series designed to get you conversant in the basic language of RFT.
-In 10, 1 hour sessions, you’ll walk away being able to explain, in a way people can understand:
+What it is: This is an online, 10 session Type II CE series designed to get you conversant in the basic language of RFT.
+In 10, 1 hour sessions, you’ll walk away being able to explain, in a way anyone can understand:

 What Relational Frame Theory is.